 That’s not to say that Xcape is all style and no substance.
 In fact, the later rooms which focus more on tasks also tend to have fairer puzzles.

 Xcape has several different outlets along the same stretch of Bugis Village, but now also has a main ground floor outlet where all teams are meant to report.

 The remaining two Season 2 rooms are WORTH A VISIT for their physical complexity and challenging nature, though be warned that the challenges might not always be satisfying.

 In contrast, if you’re looking for pure fun rather than a challenge, then their two Xcape Funtasy rooms are RECOMMENDED.
 And if you’re looking for a thrilling time alongside fair puzzles, the Xcape Haunted rooms are RECOMMENDED too (as is Busan Express, my personal favourite out of their Season 3 rooms — even though I’m not a fan of horror!).

 Then there is the stellar Xcape RPG, Shanghai 1943 — not an escape room, but a fun and HIGHLY RECOMMENDED murder mystery roleplaying game that offers a solid plot, complex character roles and a set full of evidence to be discovered.

-Staff: They’re strict when it comes to starting the game on time.
-But on the whole, customer service seems to have improved a lot since Xcape’s early days.
-Staff are now friendly and quick to respond to calls for help — as well as proactive when technology malfunctions.
+Staff: Customer service has improved a lot since Xcape’s early days.
+Staff are friendly and quick to respond to calls for help — as well as proactive when technology malfunctions.